 Article 38

 FOR THE PROTECTION OF THE AIRPORT OPERATOR

+Part 1

 The undertaker must carry out the authorised development in accordance with the management strategy for the safeguarding of East Midlands Airport.

 The undertaker must produce a Bird Management Plan to minimise any bird hazard impact (as envisaged in section 4 of the management strategy for the safeguarding of East Midlands Airport) covering the design, construction and operation of the main site and obtain approval to the Bird Management Plan from the airport operator prior to the submission of any details for approval under requirement 7 (detailed design approval).
 The approval of the Bird Management Plan must not be unreasonably withheld or delayed.
 The approved Bird Management Plan must then be complied with at all times.